-I routinely get possession of marijuana charges dismissed – or declined (never even filed).
+Our law firm routinely get possession of marijuana charges dismissed – or declined (never even filed).

 My goal as your attorney is to make you eligible to completely expunge your arrest and case from your record.
 In most counties, I can do this without you doing any type of supervised probation.

 I’ve handled marijuana cases all over the state of Texas.
-When you call or come in for a consultation I can tell you exactly what to expect in your case.
+When you call or come in for a consultation, I can tell you exactly what to expect in your case.